fereshteh-ahmadnezhad/today-i-learned/toefl/speaking.md

    2. Kids who take cooking classes, as an example, learn how to communicate and socialize with other people
    3. By learning personal finance, children can cut their expenses and be able to save their money efficaciously.
    4. They will acquaint to the circulation of money and economic procedures.

-## What can parents do to help their children have healthy lifestyles:
+## Topic: What can parents do to help their children have healthy lifestyles:
 1. Parents should become the role models for which children looking in that age.
 2. they should avoid anything that endangers a healthy life.
 3. they should educate their children about the importance of food hygiene
 4. How children should tackle debilitating stress they may have at school
 5. Encourage them to participate in sport clubs.

-## It is important to learn about other cultures.
+## Topic: It is important to learn about other cultures.
 1. Agree:
    1. It could enhance one's viewpoint and broaden/expand their horizon
    2. when you come across a foreigner, it's very important to have information about the background of them like their nationality